 Having lived as a human being like us, the Mother of God now shows us the way to everlasting life with God.
 The festal hymns also tell us that as heaven receives her, the angels join the apostles in gazing at her with awe.

 A different view of angels is depicted in a 1987 German movie entitled "Wings of Desire."
-The deceased actor Peter Falk, probably best known as the TV detective Columbo, was featured in the movie, and obituaries have included discussion of its content and meaning.
+The actor Peter Falk, who was probably best known as the TV detective Columbo, was featured in the movie, and Falk's obituaries included discussion of its content and meaning.

 The movie's lead character is Damiel, an angel who (invisibly) watches with loving care over the human inhabitants of Berlin.
 He helps and comforts people when he can, and pays close attention to the things they do and feel.
 But Damiel is not happy.
 He tells another angel that he has become dissatisfied with his inability to share in human life, to physically feel the weight of an object in his hand, or to bleed from a cut.

 The dissatisfaction grows after a conversation with Falk, whose unnamed character can see Damiel as others cannot because he himself is a former angel.
 Falk's character tells him how good it feels to rub one's hands together to warm them, or to enjoy a cup of coffee with another person.
 He encourages Damiel to make the change from angel to human.
 Damiel does so, and finds love with a trapeze artist to whom he has always been attracted while keeping watch over her life.

 "Wings of Desire" seems to be making the point that a purely spiritual life, the life of angels, could never be as satisfying as human life with all its "real" problems and joys.
 But the Church is telling us something quite different in the Feast of the Dormition of the Theotokos.